johannesbuchholz/lurker/install-on-raspberry-pi.md

 ```

 Be sure to plug in a sound input device and set some unique part of its name in `config.json` under `LURKER_INPUT_DEVICE` and `LURKER_OUTPUT_DEVICE`.
-To get an idea what devices are currently plugged in, run `ls /dev/snd/by-id`. for more about sound devices on linux, see https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture.
+To get an idea what devices are currently plugged in, run `ls /dev/snd/by-id`.
+For more information about sound devices on linux, see https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture.

 ## Alternative 1: Run lurker as a python programm